 This session will focus on innovative distribution channels for unlocking demand based on examples from the four priority countries of the Insurance Development Forum (IDF)'s Inclusive Insurance Working Group: Mexico, Kenya, Indonesia and the Philippines.

 We will look at case studies involving insurers and insurtechs, managing general agents, digital platforms, retail chains, and other mass-market channels to discuss their challenges (including in relation to the regulatory framework), success factors and lessons learned.
 We will also hear about the criteria and signs of potential that are spotted by international funding facilities and venture capital investors to select the players that are disrupting the industry and shaping the future of insurance distribution.

 The objective of the session is to showcase inspiring examples for replication and opportunities to enhance the enabling environment for similar projects, as well as to match their needs for support with available funding and technical assistance from international and multilateral organisations in order to reach scale.

 The selection of models and players to be featured in the session will be made based on the country engagement by the IDF’s Inclusive Insurance Working Group in pursuit of its strategic plan.
 With the support of the country associations and other market players, we will aim to pick out innovative examples of distribution platforms in terms of scale and client centricity.

 The outputs of the session will be incorporated into the diagnostics that are part of the countries’ roadmap of bankable projects to be developed by the Working Group.

-Host of the International Confernence on Inclusive Insurance 2023
+> Promotional video of the International Conference on Inclusive Insurance 2023, Accra, Ghana